preprio/prepr-nextjs/README.md

 }
 ```

-Now the PreviewBar component will be rendered on every page of your website.
-The PreviewBar component will show the segments and A/B testing variants in a dropdown.
+Now the *Adaptive Preview Bar* is rendered on every page of your website.
+This component shows the segments in a dropdown list and a switch for A and B variants for an A/B test.
 If you have added the `getPreprHeaders()` function
-to your API calls it should automatically update the segments and A/B testing variants when you select a new one in the PreviewBar component.
+to your API calls it automatically updates the segments and A/B testing variants when you select a new segment or variant.

 ### Helper functions